mccnick/TicTacToe/README.md

 # TicTacToe
 A simple game of TicTacJoe in Java.
+Here is the source code: TicTacToe/src/zzzTicTacToe/TicTacToe.java

 Here is a quick playthrough of the game!
 This is in mobile view.
 You may have to zoom out for preferred viewing.